 What would you do if you found yourself lost in the desert, the mountains, or any number of beautiful, yet potentially dangerous environments?
 Would you know how to make the things that you need directly from the natural environment?
 Well over the next few days we’re going to learn!
 We’re set spend 2 days learning the basic wilderness survival skills, and test ourselves out in the open.
 These days will be spend challenging yourself and each other, and ultimately creating strong bonds with your teammates that will last a lifetime.

-Pacific Discovery’s self-led weeks have long been ingrained in our company’s DNA.
-We truly believe in the amount of learning and growth our students experience throughout our semester programs, and this week puts that to the test.
+Next up is the Pacific Discovery’s self-led days, which have long been ingrained in our company’s DNA.
+We truly believe in the amount of learning and growth our students experience throughout our gap year programs, and this week puts that to the test.
 You will be handed over the reins to work collaboratively as a group and determine how you want to get from Sedona, Arizona to our next destination: Park City, Utah.

-There are various routes but It’s up to you – and the budget you’re given – to figure it all out!
+There are various routes but it’s up to you – with the budget you’re given – to figure it all out!

-These few days are going to feel like you’ve been transported from our wondrous planet earth to a galaxy far far away.
+The next few days are going to feel like you’ve been transported from our wondrous planet earth to a galaxy far far away.
 We’ll spend a full day exploring the majesty of the Grand Tetons, where we’ll get to learn about all the different ongoing environmental initiatives with the Teton Science School.
-Next we’ll continue onto Yellowstone National Park where we will spend a couple of days exploring the trails and get up close and personal with Old Faithful.
+Next, we’ll continue onto Yellowstone National Park where we will spend a couple of days exploring the trails and getting up close and personal with Old Faithful.